Bobby Lowther

 Robert Carswell Lowther Sr. (December 14, 1923 – March 23, 2015) was an American professional basketball player.
 He played for the Tri-Cities Blackhawks and then the Waterloo Hawks in the National Basketball League during the 1948–49 season.
 Lowther averaged 1.9 points per game.

+Lowther was also an accomplished track and field athlete, placing in the top 3 of the USA Outdoor Track and Field Championships in the triple jump and decathlon.